TheOgKing/Vineyard-Expanded-and-Enhanced/README.md

+# Disclaimer
+Please note that these enhancements and customizations may be against Amazon's Terms of Service (ToS).
+By using these modifications, you do so at your own risk.
+I am not responsible for any actions taken by Amazon, including but not limited to account suspension or termination, as a result of using these modifications.
+Use at your own discretion.

 # Vineyard Expanded and Enhanced

 This extension started as a basic extension created by **KendallGoto** which i loved and then wanted to add sruff onto it so it has become so much more the rest of the extension waa developed by me [reddit:u/XxIIIBanIIIxX](https://www.reddit.com/user/XxIIIBanIIIxX).